malvikasharan/APRICOT/README.md

 `````
 The [Docker image for APRICOT](https://github.com/malvikasharan/APRICOT/blob/master/Dockerfile) will be available soon.

-The shell script to install and run the analysis in a streamlined manner is provided with the package ([see here](https://github.com/malvikasharan/APRICOT/blob/master/system_test.sh)).
+The shell script to install and run the analysis in a streamlined manner is provided with the package, [see here](https://github.com/malvikasharan/APRICOT/blob/master/system_test.sh).

 ####Working example